MicrosoftDocs/azure-video-indexer/azure-video-indexer/prompt-overview.md

 ---
 title:  Azure Video Indexer with LLM prompts
 description: Azure Video Indexer integrates with Large Language Models (LLMs).
 LLMs are natural language AI models that you can use to ask questions about video content and much more.
 Extract Azure Video Indexer’s insights into a prompt ready format that can be easily used with LLMs.
-There is no need to re-index videos to create the prompt-ready format of the videos. ms.topic: conceptual ms.date: 1/31/2024 ms.author: inhenkel
+There's no need to reindex videos to create the prompt-ready format of the videos. ms.topic: conceptual ms.date: 1/31/2024 ms.author: inhenkel